EOEPCA/deployment-guide/docs/prerequisites/kubernetes.md

 === "Production"

-    - Leverage a managed Kubernetes cluster (e.g., an enterprise Rancher deployment or a cloud provider's managed K8S).
+    - Use a managed Kubernetes cluster (e.g., an enterprise Rancher deployment or a cloud provider's managed K8S).
     - Use cert-manager with Let's Encrypt or your CA for auto-renewed certificates.
     - Keep your images in a Docker Hub authenticated registry or a private repository to avoid pull-rate issues.